obonaventure/cnp3/book/network/bgp.rst

 .. index:: stub domain, transit domain

+.. comment:: In the paragraph below it says: "As of this writing, there are about 85% of stub domains in the Internet".
+Does this mean: "About 85% of the Internet is made up of stub-domains" ??

 Each domain contains a set of routers.
-From a routing viewpoint, these domains can be divided in two classes : the `transit` and the `stub` domains.
-A `stub` domain sends and receive packets whose source or destination are one of its hosts.
-A `transit` domain is a domain that provides a transit service for other domains, i.e. the routers in this domain forward packets whose source and destinations do not belong to the transit domain.
+From a routing point of view, these domains can be divided into two classes : the `transit` and the `stub` domains.
+A `stub` domain sends and receives packets whose source or destination are one of its own hosts.
+A `transit` domain is a domain that provides a transit service for other domains, i.e. the routers in this domain forward packets whose source and destination do not belong to the transit domain.
 As of this writing, there are about 85% of stub domains in the Internet [#fpotaroo]_.
 A `stub` domain that is connected to a single transit domain is called a `single-homed stub`.
 A `multihomed stub` is a `stub` domain connected to two or more transit providers.

 .. figure:: png/network-fig-089-c.png
    :align: center